Radical criminology: Development

-Criticisms
+Criticism

 Critiques of radical criminology come from both traditional criminologists who reject the failings of capitalism, and from other conflict criminologists who follow different interpretations of Marxist thought.
 Given its anti-capitalist stance, radical criminology is rejected by proponents of capitalism and those who reject the Marxist theories upon which radical criminology is based.
 Still others who may agree with some of the core beliefs of radical criminology find it is too impractical and idealistic.

 Radical criminology fails to take into account the many varied causes and reasons for crime.
 Therefore, it also can't explain the relatively low crime rates in some capitalist countries when compared to others.
 If class conflict was the only cause of crime than all capitalist countries should have relatively the same crime rates.
 Additionally, countries that have successfully overthrown their capitalist structures should have eliminated crime, yet crime in socialist countries does not often differ from that of capitalist countries.
 With such an advanced economy, social class is not always tied so clearly to owning the means of production, and definitions of who belongs to which classes are too often ambiguous.

 Some find issues with radical criminology's definition, or lack thereof, of crime.
 Since they reject the consensus perspective of crime, definitions of crime then vary from person to person, and are based on value judgments rather than a set of standards.